lehudgins/lauren.pdxhbub.org/public/marketing/the-art-of-self-marketing.md

 ![Collaboration](http://laurenhudgins.com/wp-content/uploads/2014/02/collaboration-300x196.jpg)

 Without a website, you have no way to greet curious internet wanderers.
 Perhaps they heard an interview with you and want to know more.
 Unless you have a personal internet presence, your audience will have no way to look you up.
 They’ll have to rely on what others have said about you.
-Your website should display what titles you have written, an “About Me” section for biographical information, and ordering information for your books.
+Your website should display what titles you have written, an &ldquo;About Me&rdquo; section for biographical information, and ordering information for your books.
 [Here](http://bookmarketingmaven.typepad.com/book_marketing_maven/2011/10/whats-the-most-important-thing-on-an-author-website.html "Important website") and [here](http://janefriedman.com/2012/02/27/effective-author-website/ "effective author website") is some advice on the content of a useful author’s website.

 Unless you have the budget to hire a fancy web designer, keep your website simple and easily navigable.
 You’ll have to set up your domain name and hosting.
 It’s acceptable to simply have a blog as a website.